ialmanzaj/zeneca-commerce/README.md

 # Zeneca Commerce

 Shop with stablecoins online.
-Enables customers to shop directly from the smart wallet and stablecoins to shop online(amazon, alibaba, etc) and merchants receive fiat.
+Enables customers to shop directly from the smart wallet + stablecoins to shop online(amazon, alibaba, etc) and merchants receive fiat.

+### Overview

 This project has two main folders: